MrGoldenpioche/Alephium-GoogleAppScripts/README.md

 ## How to use ?
 Go to https://script.google.com/ and create a new project named **Alephium**.
 This will automatically create a file named **code.gs**.
-Open it and past the functions you want in it.
+Open it and past the content of <a href="https://github.com/MrGoldenpioche/Alephium-GoogleAppScripts/blob/main/Code.gs">this file</a>.
 Once done, you can simply save your project and run the code to be sure that all data are retrieved correctly If all is working as expected, you can call these functions into GoogleSheet :-)